 During the data collection phase, the team conducted interviews with 18 youth workers, 10 English language instructors, and 10 employers.
 Participants were recruited from Bow Valley College and the broader Calgary area.
 All interviews were transcribed and coded, with the codes developed to support identifying and analyzing themes.

 Spring 2020 sees the project past its halfway point.
 Data collection is complete, and the team has transitioned to data analysis and the development of planned outputs for 1) workers, 2) language instructors, and 3) employers.
-This work engages three School of Creative Technologies classes and the co-creation team.
-The co-creation team is comprised of four research participants and three RAs who contributed to an ongoing series of nine meetings throughout Fall 2019 and six meeting over Winter 2020.
+This work engages three School of Technologies classes and the co-creation team.
+The co-creation team is comprised of four research participants and three RAs who contributed to an ongoing series of nine meetings throughout Fall 2019 and six meetings over Winter 2020.
 These collaborative sessions saw the co-creation team test research ideas, create small-scale systems maps, engage in data analysis, and plan and hold a peer-to-peer information session.
-Additionally, the co-creation team provided vital feedback for one of the School of Creative Technologies classes.
+Additionally, the co-creation team provided vital feedback for one of the School of Technology's classes.

 A highlight of this project is the integrated learning opportunities provided to Bow Valley College students.
-Three different School of Creative Technologies capstone projects (in software design, software development, and digital marketing) will culminate in a mobile app for workers that the research team will pilot with newcomer youth workers during Summer/Fall 2020.
+Three different School of Technology capstone projects (in software design, software development, and digital marketing) will culminate in a mobile app for workers that the research team will pilot with newcomer youth workers during Summer/Fall 2020.

 The project is piloting three resources developed to help respond to the research questions and outcomes.
 The three resources address worker health and safety for newcomer youth workers.
 There is a resource for workers, for English language instructors, and employers.